gharshit/ERA_S5_Assignment/README.md

 #### Overall Context

 This repo contains python code to train a convolutional neural network to classify images of handwritten digits (MNIST dataset).
 The neural net used contains 4 convolution layer followed by 2 fully connected layers as the underlying architecture.
-For the training, Stochastic Gradient Descent is used with loss fucntion as Negative Log Likelihood.
+For the training, Stochastic Gradient Descent is used with loss function as Negative Log Likelihood.

 <br>